robotsorcerer/robotsorcerer.github.io/about.md

 ### Intro

+> It is assumed that the reader speaks basic rational continuum mechanics.

 Welcome to my web presence: the material, the referential, the spatial, and the relative<sup>Truesdell, '77</sup>!
-So you do not confuse my material and referential descriptions, at least _locally_, please read on!<sup>It is assumed that the reader speaks in rational continuum mechanics.</sup>
+So you do not confuse my material and referential descriptions, at least _locally_, please read on!

 #### **Referential Description**: On the Origin and Wanderings of this Specie